mcaliman/mcaliman.github.io/_posts/en/R/2016-02-10-r-lang-date-and-time.md

 ---

 ## The Date Class
-R has a special representation of date and time objects, dates are represented by the `Date` class, times and intervals by the `POSIXct` or `POSIXlt` classes.
+R has a special representation of date and time objects; dates are represented by the `Date` class, while times and intervals are represented by the `POSIXct` or `POSIXlt` classes.
 Dates are stored internally as the number of days since 1/1/1970 while times and intervals are stored internally as the number of seconds elapsed since 1/1/1970

 ## Classes for Times and Intervals